Increasing positive monoids of ordered fields are FF-monoids: Introduction

+After verifying that every submonoid of a positive BF-monoid is atomic, we obtain, as a consequence of our main result, that if a positive monoid is increasing, then all its submonoids are atomic.

-The outline of this paper is as follows.
-In Section~\ref{sec:commutative monoids}, we establish the nomenclature of commutative monoids as well as the terminology for the basic notions related to their atomicity and factorization theory.
+This paper is organized in the following way.
+In Section~\ref{sec:commutative monoids}, we establish the nomenclature of commutative monoids as well as the terminology for the basic notions related to their atomic structure and factorization theory.
 Then, in Section~\ref{sec:ordered fields}, we go over the fundamental concepts of ordered fields we will be using throughout this paper.
 In Section~\ref{sec:from Puiseux monoids to positive monoids}, among other minor results, we describe those positive monoids that are isomorphic to Puiseux monoids.
 In the same section, we also present Proposition~\ref{prop: positive moniods in Archimedean fields are atomic if they don't have zero as a limit point} and Proposition~\ref{prop:strongly increasing iff hereditarily increasing}, two results on Puiseux monoids that naturally generalize to positive monoids of Archimedean ordered fields, but that fail when the Archimedean condition is dropped.
-In Section~\ref{sec:increasing positive monoids} we study the atomic structure of increasing positive monoids.
-We will argue that a positive monoid is a BF-monoid provided that it does not have $0$ as a limit point.
-In addition, we present the Archimedean version of our main theorem.
-The last section is dedicated to the main result.
-We present its proof in the first part of the section.
-Finally, we deduce from our main theorem that every increasing positive monoid is hereditarily atomic. \\
+In Section~\ref{sec:increasing positive monoids}, we study the atomic structure of increasing positive monoids.
+We will argue that a positive monoid $P$ is a BF-monoid provided that $P^\bullet$ does not have~$0$ as a limit point.
+In addition, we deduce from our main theorem that every increasing positive monoid is hereditarily atomic.
+The last section is dedicated to prove our main result.